20 FAQs about unfair trading, trade descriptions and pricing

 Omitting important pricing information so that customers are likely to be misled is unfair trading.

-15. Is there anything to stop us charging heavily for extras like delivery so that we can keep our headline price low?
+15. Can we charge heavily for extras like delivery so that we can keep our headline price low?

 If extras are compulsory, the cost should normally be included in the price (see 14).